 fullgarf finished.

-The ARDLIB warning may be ignored; it is explained in this FAQ.
-You may also see an aspect-related error from mkgarf; it is explained in this FAQ and may be ignored.
+You may also see an aspect-related error from mkgarf; it is explained in the fullgarf bug page.
 The content of the parameter file may be checked using plist fullgarf.

 The script is run in a similar way for the remaining rows.